palsanjoy/ASR_Project1/README.md

 # ASR_Project1
-Classification of Phonemes by GMMs on TIMIT
+Classification of Phonemes by GMMs on TIMIT and find PER